Henrycodeproj/Random-recipe-generator-React/README.md

 # A random recipe generator.

+**This app no longer works because heroku no longer has a free tier**

 **Demo** : https://random-food-recipe-generator.herokuapp.com/

 **Goal**: The goal of this app is to create an online cookbook that allows mindless sifting through recipes and allowing users to save and quickly access them later.